newmusiclives/TFC_GEO_BOLT_V2/DOCKPLOY_DEPLOYMENT.md

 ### Common Issues

 1. **Environment Variables Missing**
+   - Run `./setup-dockploy.sh` to configure all variables
    - Ensure all required environment variables are set
    - The deployment script will check this automatically

 2. **Docker Build Fails**
-   - Check that Docker is running
+   - Check that Docker is running: `docker --version`
    - Ensure all dependencies are properly configured
+   - Try cleaning Docker cache: `docker system prune -a`

 3. **Application Not Starting**
-   - Check the health endpoint
+   - Check the health endpoint: `https://fansdock.xenpac.org:3009/api/health`
    - Review logs in the Dockploy dashboard
    - Verify environment variables are correctly set